What India's Top Three Mutual Funds Bought and Sold in March

 Stock funds took in about 118 billion rupees ($1.7 billion), the highest since October, and more than double over the previous month, data from the Association of Mutual Funds in India show.

-Here’s what India’s top three fund houses bought and sold for in March:
+Here’s what the top three asset managers bought and sold last month: